HendriSA/WSB-TOR/README.md

 3. Launch the application using the "WSB-TOR.wsb" shortcut.
 <br />

-**Note** Auto-starting the application post-installation will throw an error.
+**NOTE:** Auto-starting the application post-installation will throw an error.
 This is benign and can be ignored.
 Instead use the WSB-TOR.wsb shortcut to launch your Sandbox.

 <p align="right">(<a href="#top">back to top</a>)</p>